icure/medtech-docs/sdks/quick-start/react-js-quick-start.md

 - the **PARENT_ORGANISATION_ID**, identifying your organization as the responsible of the users created through your solution.
 - possibly the **FRIENDLY_CAPTCHA_SITE_KEY**, in case you decided to use the DEMO Friendly-Captcha temporarily provided by iCure.

-You need to add these information in your newly created React Native App.
+You need to add these information in your newly created React.JS App.
 For this, rename the `.env.default` file to `.env` and complete the values of the corresponding variables.

 :::caution